TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

    :Defined:
          :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php`
    :Description:
          TYPO3 configuration array.
-Please refer to mentioned file where each option is described in detail as comments.
+Please refer to file typo3/sysext/core/Configuration/DefaultConfigurationDescription.php where each option is described in detail as comments.
 The same comments are also available in the Install Tool under the menu "All Configuration".
    :FE:
          Yes